The 2020 edition of the Negative List of Foreign Investment Access released

 - In the agricultural sector, the proportion of Chinese shares shall not be less than 34% on breeding of new wheat varieties and seed production.

-China to tighten regulations on cosmetics business.
+China to tighten regulations on the cosmetics business

 On 29 June 2020, The Regulations on Supervision and Administration of Cosmetics (hereinafter referred to as the “New Regulations”) was officially promulgated and will take effect on 1 January 2021.